terraform-ibm-modules/terraform-ibm-enterprise-app-java/README.md

 **Note:** all these parameters are mandatory in the case any of them is different than their default null value (the GitHub token is mandatory also if both the repositories are public).
 When all of them are left to the default null value it will be possible to configure the instance with their values once the instance is successfully created, as describe [here](#create-an-enterprise-application-service-instance-without-setting-any-repository)

 Both the repositories must satisfy a further prerequisite as described [here](#ibm-appflow-github-application-prerequisite)

+For more details about this use-case please refer to the Enterprise Application Service product documentation section available [here](https://www.ibm.com/docs/en/ease?topic=build-deploy-run-your-application-option)

 #### IBM AppFlow GitHub application prerequisite